 “I was 6 years old when I first sat in the middle of the bull riding field” – he told me days before the fiestas. “ I know you are worried about me getting hurt, but trust me, I know what I’m doing.
 I’ve been doing it all my life!”.

 And for the first 8 bulls that night, he really did.
-He stood close to the fence, he climbed back up as soon as the bull charged in his direction and he was cautious.
-But by bull number 9, (too many) a few rum and cokes later, he felt braver than ever.
-Him and a few of his friends decided to play a game called “blind chicken”.
-The idea was for the boys to sit on the grass in the middle of the field with their backs facing the stables door.
-They would rely on the signs of other spectators to know when the bull was close and it was time to get up and run for their lives.
+He stood close to the fence, he climbed back up as soon as the bull charged in his direction, and he was cautious.
+But by bull number 9, (too many), a few rum and cokes later, he felt braver than ever.
+He and a few of his friends decided to play a game called “blind chicken.”
+The idea was for the boys to sit on the grass in the middle of the field with their backs facing the stable door.
+They would rely on the signs of other spectators to know when the bull was close, and it was time to get up and run for their lives.
 It all sounded good….in theory.
 Except the game had a big flaw.
-The guys didn’t realize that by the time someone signaled for them to get up and run it could already be too late.
+The guys didn’t realize that by the time someone signaled for them to get up and run, it could already be too late.

 This bull was angry.
 He knocked off his rider in a few seconds and charged at Max and his friends.
-Seeing the faces of the spectators they jumped up and rushed towards the fence, two or them veering to the left and Max to the right.
+Seeing the faces of the spectators, they jumped up and rushed towards the fence, two of them veering to the left and Max to the right.

-“MAX!!!” – I screamed at the top of my lung as my heart sank.
+“MAX!!!” – I screamed at the top of my lungs as my heart sank.

 He knew he was lucky.
 I knew he was lucky.
-Everyone around us knew his was lucky.
+Everyone around us knew he was lucky.

 The fiestas typically feature a great array of great Costa Rican dishes, so I made sure to try as many as I could: chicharrones, chop suey, fried chicken, green mango, and the local’s favourite – “copos” (shaved ice dessert).
-The food incredibly cheap, the cheapest we have seen it, priced clearly for the locals without the tourist markups.
+The food is incredibly cheap, the cheapest we have seen, priced clearly for the locals without the tourist markups.

 I think it was that day and that night that I really fell in love with the Costa Rican culture…